rjrobben/rjrobben.github.io/lawben-search-methodology-part-1.md

 In this article, I have discussed the problem I want to solve in legal research and outlined my research and approach to the problem.
 Some of the features have already been implemented in [JIST](https://chat.jist.space/landing), feel free to have a try.

-If you have any thoughts on some of the problems I have raised in this article, your comments / contacts are most welcomed 😃.
+If you have any thoughts on some of the problems I have raised in this article, your comments or DMs are most welcomed 😃.

 ___